What Qualifies For a Medical Marijuana Card in Oklahoma?

 No. You don’t have to be a resident to get a medical card in Oklahoma.

-Patients with valid med cards from other states can apply for a temporary card.
+Patients with valid med cards from other states can apply for an Oklahoma out-of-state medical card.
 That way, they can use and buy medical marijuana during their stay.

 Can a non-resident get a medical card in Oklahoma?